vplauzon/kusto-x/README.md

 We can conceptualize Kusto-X as a language and a runtime.

-The Kusto-X language is a super set of the Kusto language.
-Kusto supports:
+The Kusto-X language is a super set of the Kusto language adding control flow statements (starting with a '@').

-* Queries
-* Commands (starting with a *dot* '.')

-Kusto-X, on the other hand, supports:

-* Queries
-* Commands (starting with a *dot* '.')
-* Control flow statements (starting with a '@')

-Queries are identical in Kusto and Kusto-X (except Kusto-X queries can use captured values).

-Kusto commands are supported in Kusto-X.  Some commands are unique to Kusto-X.
+Queries and commands are identical in Kusto and Kusto-X (except Kusto-X queries and commands can use captured values).
+Some commands are unique to Kusto-X.

 Control flow statements are unique to Kusto-X.